Does the Brazil Office function as an admissions office? Does it receive applications for undergraduate and graduate programs at Harvard?

 No, there are no centrally-managed, formal exchange programs.

-How is Harvard Alumni organized in Brazil?
+How are Harvard Alumni organized in Brazil?

 The Harvard Alumni Association (HAA) directs the organization of alumni in Brazil.
 For additional information, please contact firstname.lastname@example.org.